 Our nominating and corporate governance committee is comprised of Ms. Richstone and Messrs.
 Otten and Williamson, with Mr. Otten acting as chair.
 The principal functions of our nominating and corporate governance committee are, among other things, to (i) establish and communicate to shareholders a method of recommending potential director nominees for the committee's consideration; (ii) develop criteria for selection of director nominees; (iii) identify and recommend persons to be selected by our board of directors as nominees for election as directors; (iv) plan for continuity on our board of directors; (v) recommend action to our board of directors upon any vacancies on the board; and (vi) consider and recommend to our board other actions relating to our board of directors, its members and its committees.
-Our nominating and corporate governance committee meets the requirements for independence under the Nasdaq Capital Market and SEC rules.
+Our nominating and corporate governance committee met four times in fiscal 2021.
+Each member of our nominating and corporate governance committee meets the requirements for independence under the Nasdaq Capital Market and SEC rules.